-Kitchens used to be functional rooms that art forgot about.
-Now they're the centre of the house — where you cook, eat, talk, and spend half your weekend.
-They deserve wall art that matches.
+Kitchens are the centre of the house, where you cook, eat, talk, and spend half your weekend.
+We think they deserve wall art that matches.

 Austin Bloom's kitchen artwork prints cover the subjects that feel most natural in a kitchen space: botanical illustrations, still life compositions with food and organic objects, cheerful chicken prints, and farmhouse-style florals.
 The palette range runs from bright and warm to moody and rich — whatever suits your kitchen's personality.